Courses

 Credit Value: 0.50

-A course in physical chemistry.
-Topics discussed include systems and their states, stoichiometry, the properties of gases, the laws of chemical thermodynamics (calculations involving internal energy, enthalpy, free energy, and entropy), phase equilibrium, chemical equilibrium, ionic equilibrium, acids and bases, solutions, colligative properties, electrochemistry, and corrosion.
+Explores the fundamental principles governing chemical systems and their transformations, with an emphasis on sustainability and real-world applications.
+Topics discussed include systems and their states, stoichiometry, the properties of gases, the laws of chemical thermodynamics (including calculations involving internal energy, enthalpy, free energy, and entropy), chemical equilibrium, phase equilibrium, ionic equilibrium, acids and bases, solutions, and their thermodynamic behaviour, and colligative properties, electrochemistry and corrosion.
+Throughout the course, students will examine how physical chemistry concepts inform sustainable practices in areas such as energy use, resource management, and environmental impact.

 Credit Value: 0.50

-Introduction of the key concepts that underpin the chemical engineering discipline and their application to address global challenges.
-The course will introduce the chemical industry as the interface between natural resources (minerals, water, air, oil, agricultural products, etc.) and the wide range of higher value products (materials, energy, clean water, food, pharmaceuticals, etc.) utilized in our society and the challenges and opportunities for the industry as part of a sustainable future.
+Introduces the key concepts that underpin the chemical engineering discipline and their application to address global challenges.
+Introduces the chemical industry as the interface between natural resources (minerals, water, air, oil, agricultural products, etc.) and the wide range of higher value products (materials, energy, clean water, food, pharmaceuticals, etc.) utilized in our society and the challenges and opportunities for the industry as part of a sustainable future.
 The course will introduce four core concepts underpinning the discipline of chemical engineering: thermodynamics (driving force); transport phenomena (heat, mass, momentum); reaction kinetics (rates); and unit operations.
 Topics covered include: the control volume approach; material and energy balances; flux; and reaction yield and conversion, with applications to batch and continuous systems.
-The course will introduce the connections between these foundational concepts and how they relate to our understanding of chemical and biochemical systems at various scales.
+Introduces half reactions involved in electrochemical and biochemical systems, energetics and thermodynamics of these reactions and networks including bioenergetics.
+Introduces connections between these foundational concepts and how they relate to our understanding of chemical and biochemical systems at various scales.
 The laboratory will reinforce these key chemical engineering principles.

 CHE191H1 - Introduction to Chemical Engineering and Applied Chemistry